General Guidance Prior to Application Completion

 Mt Prospect, IL 60056

-NABP recommends that the application, survey, annual participation, and background check fees be paid by credit card (MasterCard, Visa, or American Express) at the time the application is submitted.
+NABP recommends that the application, survey, annual participation, and background check fees be paid via credit card (MasterCard, Visa, or American Express) at the time the application is submitted.
 If a credit card is not available, a prepaid debit/credit card, available for purchase at any banking institution, may be used to pay the VAWD fees.
-Payment in the form of certified check, cashier’s check, money order, or company check may also be sent via mail; NABP must receive such payments within 14 days of application submission.
+Payment in the form of a certified check, cashier’s check, money order, or company check may also be sent via mail; NABP must receive such payments within 14 days of the application submission.

-Cancelled or withdrawn applications are subject to administrative fees.
+Canceled or withdrawn applications are subject to administrative fees.

-Please note that NABP reserves the right to share information with its member boards of pharmacy or appropriate regulatory or law enforcement authorities concerning the status of applicant’s accreditation application and/or any denial of accreditation.
+Please note that NABP reserves the right to share information with its member boards of pharmacy or appropriate regulatory or law enforcement authorities concerning the status of an applicant’s accreditation application and/or any denial of accreditation.